syncfusion-content/mobilejavascript-docs/MobileJS/ToggleButton/Getting-Started.md

 You can customize the initial Toggle button rendering state by data-ej-togglestate attribute that accepts a Boolean value as input.
 In this scenario, set the value to “False”.

-Add the following code to the toggle &lt;div&gt;.
+Add the following code to the toggle <div>.